 I recently had the opportunity to interview Bill Abbott.
-He is the President & CEO of Crown Media Family Networks including networks such as Hallmark Channel, Hallmark Movies & Mystery, and Hallmark Drama.
+He is the President & CEO of Crown Media Family Networks including networks such as Hallmark Channel, Hallmark Movies & Mysteries, and Hallmark Drama.

 Kurt Manwaring: Welcome!
 Before we begin, could you tell us a little bit about yourself, how you first got started with Crown Media Family Networks, and would your current responsibilities entail?

 Bill Abbott: I started with Crown Media as the head of Ad Sales in 2000.
 Ad Sales provides a great perspective into all areas of the business – from Programming to Marketing to Research, as all are important elements of positioning to clients – and therefore it was a great launching pad for my role running the overall business.

 Kurt Manwaring: How do you define the Hallmark brand?
 To what extent do you continually refine it?

 Bill Abbott: The Hallmark brand adds value to people’s lives and helps them connect with others while also enhancing the celebration of life’s moments, big and small.
 One of the many advantages of having the privilege of working here is the brand will never need to be redefined or even refined.
 It has been representative of wonderful things to people for almost 110 years so our goal is simply to honor it and extend it into entertainment.

 Kurt Manwaring: With so many subsidiaries, how do you arrange your schedule (e.g., Do you address important issues as they come up, have a repeating calendar to constantly reassess each company, etc.)?

 Bill Abbott: Having a terrific team removes the pressure of having to respond to every issue every day.
 While there are certainly weekly touch points in place on all areas of the business, the team is so strong that I am able to focus on the bigger issues and meetings that require my attention consistently.